 The burial site contained 31 skeletons that were generally agreed to be Confederate soldiers buried after the Battle of Glorieta Pass.
 The remains were removed and buried at the National Cemetery in Santa Fe.

-The one-story, three-room adobe structure is the western portion of the 1880 complex’s main house front.
+The one-story, three-room adobe structure is the western portion of the 1880 main house front.
 The lone remnant of the former Pigeon’s Ranch complex can be seen immediately adjacent to State Route 50.
 It is located about a mile southeast of Glorieta.

 About 1/2 mile to the southeast of Pigeon’s Ranch on Highway 50 was once another popular stop along old Route 66 — the Arrowhead Camp.
-It was established by Thad and Emma Slaughter in 1927.
+Thad and Emma Slaughter established it in 1927.
 This stop once boasted the main lodge, seven cabins, a store, a service station, a trailer camp, and a cafe.
 In the 1930s, an overnight stay in one of the cabins cost 50¢, and in the 1940s, it was a popular spot among the locals for dinner and dancing.
 Though Route 66 was rerouted in 1937, bypassing the site and World War II limited travel, the camp survived, and at some point, the name was changed to the Arrowhead Lodge.
 The facility opened and closed through a succession of owners in the 1950s and, in the 1960s, became a Methodist church camp.
 By the 1970s, it was privately owned.
 All that remains today is the main building remodeled as a residence and a few ruined cabins.

 The Santa Fe Trail and Route 66 continue along New Mexico Highway 50 for just about one mile before it crosses over I-25 to the tiny town of Glorieta.